entrapta-dev/protonmail-tweaks/README.md

 # protonmail-tweaks
 ProtonMail Tweaks for v4 beta

+## What does this do?
+Adds some tweaks that fixes common annoyances such as padding issues.

 ## Requirements
 A browser add-on that can alter the .css on any webpage.
 I recommened [Stylus](https://github.com/openstyles/stylus).